Key takeaways

+She also notes that many in the community also don’t understand financial terminology and thus avoid the investment world, assuming that it’s too complicated.
 These types of investing misconceptions can get in the way of building a solid financial future.
-Get the facts around common investing myths.

 Many older Hispanics/Latinos also haven’t engaged with the concept of saving for retirement, Isordia says, as it was always expected that their adult children would take care of them.
 This means that many older people didn’t seek out jobs with 401(k) plans, and they may not have had financial education on topics such as types of retirement plans, like IRAs (individual retirement accounts).